Sunday, November 29, 2020

 I befriend people of different backgrounds and faiths in India.
 It's about respect and understanding, not prejudice and religious superiority.

 With the universal God, we're all equal.
-God just happened to appear in different places and times in a completely different image depending on the culture and language unique to each country.
+This concept of a universal God means that God appears in different places and times in a completely different image depending on the culture and language unique to each country.
+It's a belief that unites us all, regardless of our religious affiliations.

 When I was in India, their Gods were my Gods.
 The Gods and the Goddesses in Hinduism, Buddhism, Sikhism, Islam, and Christianity.
 All are Gods, but also a universal God.